bestwebsoft/journalism-wordpress-theme/readme.txt

 Displaying of the comment form was fixed.

 == Upgrade Notice ==

+= 1.0.9 =
+We updated all functionality for wordpress 3.9.1.
+We added journalism.pot file.
+We fixed bugs in script.js.

 = 1.0.8 =
 We renamed `add_to_slider` custom post meta data.